-The South Gippsland Salinity Management Strategy recommended extension of private forestry as a way of reducing recharge.
+The South Gippsland Salinity Management Strategy (DNRE, 2000) recommended extension of private forestry as a way of reducing recharge.
 The minimum rainfall in the South Gippsland area (covered by the Foster and Port Albert Salinity Management Areas) is 600mm increasing to as much is 1200mm in parts of the region.
 The land is relatively flat, still tractable in winter and there are several mills catering to the extensive private hardwood and softwood plantations in the area.
-Few farmers have invested in private forestry in the area, despite the suitability, mostly due to the long lead time before a profit can be realised.
+Few farmers have invested in private forestry in the area, despite the suitability, mostly due to the long lead-time before a profit can be realised.
 The South Gippsland Salinity Management Strategy identified the Giffard Plain as an area particularly well placed for plantations, particularly given the current and recent low returns to sheep farmers.
+Over a timeframe of 10 years plantations can have a higher net economic value than beef or lucerne, but the benefits are not realised until the final year (Figure 10- from DNRE, 2002).
+There is a higher risk to landholders with this management option than conventional farming despite the higher potential returns.